| Printed

 ranges of production for each category, based on the earliest beginning

+and latest ending dates for marks.
 There are four main categories with dating implications

 – central motifs, border or marly designs, color, and other printing